-Max is a 2-seed from the Big 8 Conference and is leading Duke and Jackson State in the tournament.
+Max is a 2-seed from the Big 8 Conference and is leading Michigan and Colgate in the tournament.
 This friend won the FMAA title in 2012.
-Max is in the Friendship Madness field for the seventh time this year.
+Max is in the Friendship Madness field for the ninth time this year.

 Message from the commissioner

 Max is the longest-tenured Friend of anyone in the tournament.
 I met him not long after I transferred from Nebraska, which was a profound life shift for me, and he has been a mainstay in my life since then.